Icinga/icingaweb2/doc/02-Installation.md

 [these instructions](http://fedoraproject.org/wiki/EPEL#How_can_I_use_these_extra_packages.3F).

 > Please note that installing Icinga Web 2 on **RHEL/CentOS 5** is not supported due to EOL versions of PHP and PostgreSQL.

+#### <a id="package-repositories-alpine-notes"></a> Alpine Linux Notes

+The example provided suppose that you are running Alpine v3.5, which is the latest stable.
+In order to correctly manage your repository, please follow [these instructions](https://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management)

 ### <a id="installing-from-package-example"></a> Installing Icinga Web 2